 - Increase the standard deduction for all taxpayers and add an additional deduction for single taxpayers with at least one dependent child.

 - Eliminate the personal exemption, state and local tax deduction, deduction for medical expenses, and other smaller tax expenditures.

-- Over four years, reduce the cap on the interest deduction to mortgages of $500,000.
+- Reduce the cap on the interest deduction over four years to mortgages of $500,000.

-- Only allow deductions for charitable contributions in excess of 2 percent of adjusted gross income.
+- Allow deductions for only those charitable contributions in excess of 2 percent of adjusted gross income.

 - Increase and expand the child tax credit.